modelcontextstandard/.github/profile/README.md

 ## Key Benefits: Why Choose MCS?

 MCS is a lightweight standard focused on what's essential for **connecting LLMs to real systems**.
 It is **function calling** at its core.
-Instead of building custom wrappers or servers, you configure reusable drivers that use existing specs like OpenAPI.
+Instead of building custom wrappers or servers, you configure reusable drivers that use existing API with standard specs like OpenAPI.
 Mix and match, extend or trim functions by URL, no redeploys, no prompt engineering headaches, and no code changes.

 ### ✅ Write once, Use everywhere